 The Office of the Victorian Government Architect provides strategic advice to the government about architecture and urban design.
-It supports government with advocacy and advisory initiatives, including design review, collaborative workshops, design quality teams, desktop reviews and input on briefs.
+We support government with advocacy and advisory initiatives, including design review, collaborative workshops, design quality teams, desktop reviews and input on briefs.
 One of our aims is to encourage awareness of the role of good design in protecting, enhancing and layering contemporary legacy in heritage places.

-This publication is the seventh in a series that is helping to raise awareness of good design and promote discussion about its benefits and value.
+This publication is the seventh in a series that helps raise awareness of good design and promotes discussion about its benefits and value.
 The publication has been developed together with Heritage Victoria and the Heritage Council of Victoria.
-It highlights key design principles and outlines some effective approaches to achieve good design.
+It highlights key design principles and outlines some effective approaches to achieving good design in places affected by heritage.
 What is a heritage place?

 The term heritage is often applied to places that have special cultural values; many of these places are described in lists maintained by state and local governments.
 A heritage place has recognised heritage values, is inherited from previous generations and contributes to the identity of people, communities and nations.
 In practical terms, our heritage is all that we value and want to keep for future generations.
 In making value-based decisions about what is worth conserving for future generations, heritage practitioners are involved in a filtering process.
 Heritage is far broader than the material objects that are preserved from the past.
 It includes the assumptions, ideas and attitudes that shape the way we relate to others and how we interact with the natural and built environments.
+For a place or object to be included in the Victorian Heritage Register, it must meet at least one or more of the Heritage Council of Victoria's Criteria for Assessment: Criterion A Importance to the course, or pattern, of our cultural history.
+Criterion B Possession of uncommon, rare or endangered aspects of our cultural history.
+Criterion C Potential to yield information that will contribute to an understanding of our cultural history.
+Criterion D Importance in demonstrating the principal characteristics of a class of cultural places or objects.
+Criterion E Importance in exhibiting particular aesthetic characteristics.
+Criterion F Importance in demonstrating a high degree of creative or technical achievement at a particular period.
+Criterion G Strong or special association with a particular present-day community or cultural group for social, cultural or spiritual reasons.
+Criterion H Special association with the life or works of a person, or group of persons, of importance in our history.